 Want to get the best results from your 3D printer?
-Check out our guide to the best 3D printer slicer software available right now.
-Most are free.
+Check out our guide to the best 3D printer slicer software.
+Most of them are free.

 There's always better, even for the best.
-Take your printing to the next level with the best Prusa i3 MK3S upgrades available right now.
+Take your printing to the next level with the best Prusa i3 MK3S and MK3S+ upgrades.

 The Original Prusa XL, possibly Prusa Research’s most highly anticipated 3D printer to date, is now available for pre-order.
 Here’s what we know.

 So you've got the printer, a few tools, and some filament, but something is missing...
 Discover the essential Prusa software for your printer!